Teaching & Learning

 Across the College, teaching teams engage in collaborative planning and sharing of ideas to provide high quality programs for students.
 Curriculum programs are current and meticulously audited to meet the State requirements.
 Programs enable students to engage in learning relevant to their interests and particular talents.
 Teachers analyse and use student learning data to identify areas for growth, this ensures learning is at each student’s point of need or Zone of Proximal Development.More information on the Zone of Proximal Development

-Teachers take collective responsibility for student engagement and behaviour by working within a positive behaviour support framework.
 Our goal is to support the holistic development of the students in our care.
+Teachers take collective responsibility for student engagement and behaviour.
+As a community all staff work within the Ramon Lewis ‘Developmental Approach to Behaviour Management’ and Berry Street Education Model frameworks.
 A team of wellbeing staff work across the College supporting the community.
 Individual support is provided to students on an as needs basis, with parent permission.

 eLearning and ICT

 We promote the innovative use of learning technologies across the curriculum, and as part of this offer a 1:1 laptop/Ipad program for all students.
-Access to notebook computers for secondary aged students is subsidised by the College to ensure all students participate in the program.
-The College offers students access to innovative technology and we explicitly teach digital coding to ensure students are prepared for the future world of work.More information on our eLearning & ICT Program
+The College offers students access to innovative programs and we explicitly teach digital coding to ensure students are prepared for the future world of work.More information on our eLearning & ICT Program